beyond-decentralized/AIRport/README.md

 advertisement engine.
-The decision making engine will kept on user devices, thus solving data privacy issues (data will not be shared with any authority or intermediarly or the adverisers and will remain soley on the users device, inside the relation database embedded in the locally installed AIRport App).
-This allows tow keep the user in full control of how much data is used for serving ads.
+The decision making engine will kept on user devices, thus solving data privacy issues (data will not be shared with any authority or intermediarly or the adverisers and will remain soley on the users device, inside the relational database, which is embedded in the locally installed AIRport App).
+This allows to keep the user in full control of how much data is used for serving Ads.

-The advertisement model will be fliped from traditional push, where a central autority decides what ads get pushed to a user, to pull model, where the users device decides what ads to pull to the user.
+The advertisement model will be fliped from traditional push, where a central autority decides what Ads get pushed to a user, to pull model, where the users device decides what Ads to pull to the user.
 Ads themselves will be stored on Arweave and tagged appropriately (to allow devices to pull the most approriate ads for the user).
 Thus the adverisement platform becomes fully decentralized and cannot be manupulated by a central authority.

-In the long term multiple incetive tiers will be employed for the users, with increasing monetary rewards for all paritcipats (because they provide increasingly accurate adds for the users):
+In the long term multiple incetive tiers will be employed for the users, with increasing monetary rewards for all paritcipats (because they provide increasingly accurate Ads for the users):

-1. Basic content based tier - users recieve adds based on the data that is sent to the target app from AIRport for a given page render.
+1. Basic content based tier - users recieve Ads based on the data that is sent to the target app from AIRport for a given page render.
-2. Ehanced content based tier - application reinforces the ad choice by sending back to AIRport App the metadata about the page (and static content that is rendered on the page).
+2. Enhanced content based tier - application reinforces the Ad choice by sending back to AIRport App the metadata about the page (and static content that is rendered on the page).
-3. Demographic tier - users volutarily stores their demographics data in AIRport (again it's not shared with anyone, just used to pull more accurate ads).
+3. Demographic tier - user volutarily stores their demographic data in AIRport (again it's not shared with anyone, just used to pull more accurate Ads).
-4. Geographic tier - users opt in to using their permantent and current location for serving adds (again this information remains on the device only and is not shared with anyone).
+4. Geographic tier - users opt in to using their permannent and current location for serving Ads (again this information remains on the device only and is not shared with anyone).
-5. Model tier - users opt in to anonymized big data model generation for optimal adds placement.
-This does require sharing data which is scrubed of any PI (which AIRport can do since it can provide annotations for on per column bases which will flag all PI data).
+5. Model tier - users opt in to anonymized big data model generation for optimal Ad placement.
+This does require sharing data which is scrubed of any PI (which AIRport can do since it can provide annotations on per column basis to flag all PI data).

 Adveritsement revenue will be split between the 3 parties (User, Apps, Airport) in a manner that best fits the market conditions at that time.